 Tokyo has over 5,000 ramen shops, and the quality variance is narrower than you'd expect.
 The difference between a good bowl and a great one is measured in degrees of obsession.

-Ichiran gets dismissed by purists because it's a chain, but the original location in Fukuoka invented the solo-dining booth, and the Shibuya outpost serves a pitch-perfect tonkotsu.
+Ichiran gets dismissed by purists because it's a chain, but the original concept in Fukuoka invented the solo-dining booth, and the Shibuya outpost (1-22-7 Jinnan, Shibuya-ku; open 24 hours) serves a pitch-perfect tonkotsu.
 Order from the vending machine (¥980), take your ticket to your private booth, and customize your noodle firmness and broth intensity on the paper slip.
 It's assembly-line dining executed with monk-like focus.
+Cash only at most locations.

-My secret weapon for late-night ramen is Ivan Ramen in Rokakoen.
+My secret weapon for late-night ramen is Ivan Ramen (3-24-7 Minami-Karasuyama, Setagaya-ku; 03-6750-5540).
 Ivan Orkin, a Long Islander who moved to Tokyo and mastered ramen on his own terms, makes a shio ramen with rye noodles that has developed a cult following among chefs.
-It closes at 9:00 PM, which is early for Tokyo, so plan accordingly.
+It's a ten-minute walk from Rokakoen Station on the Keio Line.
+The shop closes at 9:00 PM, which is early for Tokyo, so plan accordingly.
+The four-cheese mazemen is also worth the trip.

 Izakaya: The Art of Drinking with Food